adamse/ghc/docs/users_guide/glasgow_exts.rst

 High-performance Haskell code (e.g. numeric code) can sometimes be littered with bang patterns, making it harder to read.
 The reason is that lazy evaluation isn't the right default in this particular code but the programmer has no way to say that except by repeatedly adding bang patterns.
-Below ``-XStrictData`` is detailed that allows the programmer to switch the default behavior on a per-module basis.
+Below ``-XStrictData`` and ``-XStrict`` are detailed that allows the programmer to switch the default behavior on a per-module basis.

 .. _strict-data: